 I arrkst myself, could this Night-Walker be the spy cat Master Grey?

 She sayt there was no newes hot enough to keep her bones from akeing in the cold, so she would not go.
 She hoped I would.

 Many winters have passed since Grey first frighted me.
 I am in my prime, while he’s surely old.
 So I went, though the paths were wet and there was no moon nor the eyes of the Queen Cat of Heaven to light me on my way.

 Not many cats attended.
-They who did looked full-fed, with thick coats and well-fleshed bones.
+They who did looked full-fed, with well-fleshed bones and thick coats.

 Night and silence.
 Then came a low voice, and I knew it for the voice that once struck terror in my soul.
 Grey (I swear ’twas he) sayt that the Stew Queen’s head had been taken from her shoulders.